On $H$-Topological Intersection Graphs: Minimal separators

 \begin{theorem} Let $G$ be a connected $H$-graph.
 Then $G$ has $n^{O(|E(H)|)}$ minimal separators. \footnote{A similar result with a slightly better bound is given in a recent manuscript, see~\cite{FominGR-2017arXiv}.
 Our proof and theirs seem to follow similar reasoning, but have been obtained independently, as also noted in~\cite{FominGR-2017arXiv}.} \end{theorem}

-\begin{proof} The idea is to show that each minimal separator arises from vertices of $G$ such that their representations contain a small number of edges of the subdivision $H'$ and to simply count all such subsets of edges of $H'$.
+\begin{proof} We show that each minimal separator arises from vertices of $G$ such that their representations contain a small number of edges of the subdivision $H'$.
+Then we count all such subsets of edges of $H'$.

 Let $H'$ be a subdivision of $H$ certifying that $G$ is an $H$-graph.
 Let $H^*$ be the subgraph of $H'$ formed by the union of the representations of the vertices of $G$, i.e.,